The Way of the Gun: Critical response

-On Rotten Tomatoes the film has an approval rating of 45% based on 132 reviews, with an average rating of 5.50/10.
-The site's consensus read: "Christopher McQuarrie may exhibit a way behind the camera in the stylish The Way of the Gun, but his script falters with dull characterization and a plot so needlessly twisty that most viewers will be ready to tune out before the final reveal."
-On Metacritic, the film had a score of 49 out of 100, sampled from 30 critic reviews, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade B− on scale of A to F.
+On Rotten Tomatoes, the film has an approval rating of 46% based on 134 reviews, with an average rating of 5.50/10.
+The site's consensus reads: "Christopher McQuarrie may exhibit a way behind the camera in the stylish The Way of the Gun, but his script falters with dull characterization and a plot so needlessly twisty that most viewers will be ready to tune out before the final reveal."
+On Metacritic, the film has a score of 49 out of 100, sampled from 30 critic reviews, indicating "mixed or average reviews".
+Audiences surveyed by CinemaScore gave the film a grade of B− on a scale of A to F.

 In his review for The New York Times, Elvis Mitchell wrote, "It's a song you've heard before, but each chord is hit with extraordinary concentration."
 Andy Seiler praised James Caan's performance in his review for USA Today, "To hear Caan menacingly intone 'I can promise you a day of reckoning you will not live long enough to never forget' is to remember why this man is a star."
 In his review for the Village Voice, J. Hoberman wrote, "Phillippe talks like Brando; Del Toro apes the body language.
 Nevertheless, James Caan steals the movie as a veteran tough guy, rotating his torso around some unseen truss."
 Entertainment Weekly gave the film a "B" rating and Owen Gleiberman wrote, "The Way of the Gun plays like an unusually ritzy festival circuit audition film, though McQuarrie, it must be said, aces the audition."

 Roger Ebert of the Chicago Sun-Times gave the film two-and-a-half stars out of four and wrote, "McQuarrie pulls, pummels and pushes us, makes his characters jump through hoops, and at the end produces carloads of 'bag men' who have no other function than to pop up and be shot at ...
 Enough, already."
 In his review for Time, Richard Corliss criticized McQuarrie for devising, "a two-hour gunfight interrupted by questions of paternity.
 But he's not so hot as a director, so what aims at being terrifying is just loud and goofy."
 Peter Stack, in his review for San Francisco Chronicle, wrote, "The Way of the Gun attempts to be poetical Peckinpah, but it's a pointless exercise in gun violence with characterizations so thin they vaporize."

 About the movie's reception, Christopher McQuarrie said: "I'm very proud of the film.
 Is the film flawed, is it uneven?
 Certainly.
 But it's sincere."

+Home media

+The film was released on VHS, DVD and Blu-ray.
+To commemorate its 25th anniversary, Lionsgate released the film on 4K UHD Blu-ray on June 17th, 2025.